 Because they're volatile, these compounds vaporize and emit gasses, even long after they've dried.
 Paint, for example, emits only half of its VOCs in the first year.

 VOCs are linked to a range of health problems, including some very serious diseases.
-Benzene, for example, is one of several VOCs that's known to cause cancer... not suspected -- known, beyond any doubt.
+Benzene, for example, is one of several VOCs that's known to cause cancer.
+It's not suspected, it's known, beyond any doubt.
 Other health effects besides cancer include kidney damage, liver damage, damage to the central nervous system (including the brain), as well as minor complaints like headaches and eye, throat, and nose irritation.

 Lots of manufacturers are now claiming to make eco-friendly paint, but some of these claims are dubious and may be just greenwashing.
-For a paint to actually call itself "low-VOC," the EPA requires that it have no more than 250 grams per liter (g/l) of VOCs for flat and latex paint--oil-based paints can have up to 380 g/l.
+For paint to actually call itself "low-VOC," the EPA requires that it have no more than 250 grams per liter (g/l) of VOCs for flat and latex paint--oil-based paints can have up to 380 g/l.
 (Some places, like California, have even stricter standards.)
 To call itself VOC-free, paint can have no more than 5 g/l of VOCs.

 Should I Buy Eco-Friendly Paints?

-Many of so-called eco-friendly paints are very high-quality, do an excellent job of coverage, and aren't much more expensive than regular, high-VOC paints.
+Many of so-called eco-friendly paints are very high-quality, do an excellent job of coverage, and are not much more expensive than regular, high-VOC paints.
 Remember, you're probably only buying paint once every few years, so an extra five bucks a gallon isn't much to pay for your health and safety.

 Where to Buy VOC-Free Paints